semrush/intergalactic/website/docs/components/checkbox/checkbox.md

 | checked invalid       | ![invalid-checked](static/state-checked-invalid.png)             |
 | disabled              | ![disabled](static/state-disabled.png)                           |
 | invalid               | ![invalid](static/state-invalid.png)                             |

-### Behavior

-- When user hovers over the "Checkbox + text" area, the cursor changes to pointer.
-- The checkbox changes its state by clicking on the entire area of the component that includes checkbox and text.
-- The checkbox text may contain a link or pseudo-link.
-In this case, the checkbox changes its state by clicking on the entire text area, except for the link area.
-- If the checkbox is disabled, the text and related words shall also be `disabled`.
-In such cases, we recommended you to place a tooltip with an explanation of why the checkbox is disabled.

 @## Working with a checkbox group